Should You Invest in the Invesco Dynamic Biotechnology & Genome ETF (PBE)?

-Sector ETFs also provide investors access to a broad group of companies in particular sectors that offer low risk and diversified exposure.
+Investor-friendly, sector ETFs provide many options to gain low risk and diversified exposure to a broad group of companies in particular sectors.
 Healthcare - Biotech is one of the 16 broad Zacks sectors within the Zacks Industry classification.
-It is currently ranked 3, placing it in top 19%.
+It is currently ranked 2, placing it in top 13%.

 This is comprised of stocks of 30 U.S. biotechnology and genome companies.
 These are companies that are principally engaged in the research, development, manufacture and marketing and distribution of various biotechnological products, services and processes and companies that benefit significantly from scientific and technological advances in biotechnology and genetic engineering and research.

 Investors should also pay attention to an ETF's expense ratio.
 Lower cost products will produce better results than those with a higher cost, assuming all other metrics remain the same.

 Annual operating expenses for this ETF are 0.59%, making it one of the more expensive products in the space.

 While ETFs offer diversified exposure, which minimizes single stock risk, a deep look into a fund's holdings is a valuable exercise.
 And, most ETFs are very transparent products that disclose their holdings on a daily basis.

 This ETF has heaviest allocation in the Healthcare sector--about 100% of the portfolio.

 Looking at individual holdings, Alnylam Pharmaceuticals Inc (ALNY) accounts for about 5.75% of total assets, followed by Illumina Inc (ILMN) and Celgene Corp (CELG).

 The top 10 holdings account for about 46.43% of total assets under management.